import Lean

 Querying the Lean server

-Besides enabling us to create cool client-side visualizations, user widgets come with the ability to communicate with the Lean server.
+Besides enabling us to create cool client-side visualizations, user widgets have the ability to communicate with the Lean server.
 Thanks to this, they have the same metaprogramming capabilities as custom elaborators or the tactic framework.
 To see this in action, let's implement a #check command as a web input form.
 This example assumes some familiarity with React.

 structure